-Part IV-A Support includes . . . line Gifts, grants, contributions, membership fees 15 and 16 Any amounts an organization receives from the exercise or performance of its charitable, educational, or other purpose or function constituting the basis for its exemption.....
-17

-Net income from unrelated business activities, whether or not such activities are carried on regularly as a trade or business 18 and 19
+Part IV-A Support includes . . .
+Gifts, grants, contributions, membership fees 15 and 16 Any amounts an organization receives from the exercise or performance of its charitable, educational, or other purpose or function constituting the basis for its exemption......
+Net income from unrelated business activities, whether or not such activities are carried on 18 and 19 regularly as a trade or business